APSIS-ANALYSIS/PERIGEE/README.md

 [![Pulmonary CFD](http://img.youtube.com/vi/nbrhpyRE4IU/0.jpg)](https://www.youtube.com/watch?v=nbrhpyRE4IU "Pulmonary CFD")

-A fluid-structure interaction simulation of a pulmonary model is performed using the unified continuum and variational multiscale formulation.
+A fluid-structure interaction simulation of a pulmonary model is performed using **the unified continuum and variational multiscale formulation**.
 The model and mesh are prepared by W. Yang.
 The solid model is *fully incompressible* and is numerically modeled via the residual-based variational multiscale formulation.

 Reference: J. Liu, W. Yang, I.S.
 Lan, and A.L.
 Marsden, "Fluid-structure interaction modeling of blood flow in the pulmonary arteries using the unified continuum and variational multiscale formulation.", Mechanics Research Communications, 2020.